aristanetworks/avd/ansible_collections/arista/avd/docs/installation/setup-environment.md

 Your environment is now ready and you can start to build your own project leveraging ansible-avd and ansible-cvp collections.

-## Using Python 3 Virtual Environment feature
+## OPTION 2: Using Python 3 Virtual Environments

 This section describes how to configure python to run ansible and AVD.

 As a requirement, we consider python3 as the default python interpreter and pip3 as package manager for python3.
-Some differences can be spotted depending on your own operating system and how they package python.
+Some differences can be spotted depending on your operating system and how they package python.

 __Disclaimer__: Not preferred method.
 If you are not an experienced user, please use docker approach.